Get quick answers about Rendever

 - By the year 2030, nearly 132 million Americans age 50 and older will spend upwards of $84 billion a year on technology products

 We identified some of the biggest triggers for dizziness and motion sickness and make sure our content reduces those factors as much as possible (stationary videos, high-quality experiences, high-quality hardware).
 We have an extensive library of experiences that avoid motion sickness altogether but have found that the more your residents use VR, the more likely they are to ask for experiences that include motion (for example, flying!).
 Before starting each experience, you’ll see on your tablet an indicator of things to look out for, such as motion and narration, but also including things like warnings for PTSD and epilepsy.
 To date, we’re proud to say we’ve never had a significant negative event reported.
 Please be aware of these indicators, and use each experience appropriately!

 Interestingly, many residents with poor vision actually report a high level of enjoyment of Rendever.
 This is even true for those with macular degeneration.
 The reason for this is that the lenses are only 2.5” from your eyes when you’re wearing the headset, so the visual display is actually quite close, even though some of the objects in the experience feel like they’re far away.

 Nope!
-Rendever primarily uses the Oculus Go headset, which is lightweight and remains cool during sessions.
+Rendever primarily uses the Pico 4 and the Pico G2 4k headset, which are both lightweight and remains cool during sessions.
 The straps can be adjusted to fit comfortably.